 The older a piece of porcelain is, the more likely it will have some type of damage.
 If it's extremely rare, flaws can be more easily overlooked in antique porcelain although the value will scarcely be as high as if the piece was in pristine condition.
 Most antique and collectible porcelain will need to be in very good to mint condition to bring top prices when you decide to sell it.

 It is wise to always thoroughly examine any antique porcelain piece before you make a purchase, and understand how any damage present may impact the value.
 Ask the sellers ample questions when purchasing online to make sure they've thoroughly examined an item they have listed for sale.
 Ask them specifically if they've checked problem areas as noted below.
-They can also use a black light to test for repairs, as mentioned below, and that's a wise request if the piece is in the upper echelon price wise.
+They can also use a black light to test for repairs, and that's a wise request if the piece is in the upper echelon price-wise.

 01 of 04